-We’ve had a number of electricians over the years argue with us regarding the increased tendency of GFCI outlets and circuits to trip at higher loads.
-But after 21 years selling, installing and offering consulting services in this business, I can tell you, without a doubt, that the total load plays a role in how easy a GFCI will trip.
+We’ve had a number of electricians over the years arguing with us regarding the increased tendency of GFCI outlets and circuits to trip at higher loads.
+But after 21 years selling, installing, and offering consulting services in this business, I can tell you, without a doubt, that the total load plays a role in how easy a GFCI will trip.

 Adjust Those Sprinklers

 For at least 80% of the pro-Christmas installers out there, irrigation during the holiday season is nonexistent.
 But for the folks in Florida, Southern California and South Texas, irrigation during the winter months is very common.
 But unfortunately, sprinklers and GFCIs are not a good mix.

 Adjusting the irrigation schedule around when the Christmas lights are on will make a big difference.
 If sprinklers are on at the same time as the holiday lights and decorations, you will be fighting a losing battle.

 When it comes to GFCI’s, avoid keeping lights and décor on 24/7.
 The longer the lights are on, the greater the chance they’ll trip.
 If the outlet or circuit is not on a photocell or standard timer, then one needs to be installed.
 If it’s not possible to have this done as a permanent photocell or timer, then use a temporary, plug-in photocell.
 But avoid the plugin, temporary traditional timers.
 Unless you’re using a timer with a battery backup, you’ll not only be battling GFCI issues but also dealing with timers that are not set correctly.
 Every time the GFCI trips, the timer will also need to be reset due to the loss of power.

 Staples either penetrating too deep and cutting into the cord or the staple not being lined up properly and being shot through the wire are both very common GFCI trigger points.
 Use a staple gun with a good guide and make sure it’s not overpowering the staple, in turn driving it too far into the tree or wood.